lakshman5876/lakshman5876.github.io/about.md

 permalink: /about/
 ---

-<br/>Lakshman is an independent developer from Hyderabad , India.
+<br/>Lakshman is an independent developer from Hyderabad, India.
 His interests include Android development, Electronics and Linux<br/>

 <hr>
 ### Credits